Salted Caramel Apple Bars

 • Spices: Cinnamon and nutmeg for the perfect fall spices.

-• Caramel sauce: I highly recommend making your own homemade caramel sauce and I have a wonderful recipe, but you can use store-bought as well.
+• Caramel sauce: I highly recommend making your own homemade caramel sauce, but you can use store-bought as well.

 See recipe card for quantities.